eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Errors in utils
 Currently there are a few occurences in utils where terminate is called directly in case of an error.
 We need to evaluate whether it is possible to replace them all with assert-like constructs such as Expects, Ensures or Assert or something else.

+# Future improvements
+In this section we briefly describe ways to potentially improve or extend functionality of existing error handling components or concepts.
+This list is by no means exhaustive and all suggestions are up for discussion and may be refined further.

+## Errorhandler
+1. MODERATE: In the future a customizable configuartion is supposed to decide whether and how to continue, but this option is not fully integrated yet.
+2. SEVERE: In the application continue according to a customizable configuration.
+3. Codes: Note that this may not be the long term solution, as file, line and function information may be added (using \_\_FILE\_\_, \_\_LINE\_\_ and \_\_func\_\_).
+This would require using macros for the error handler call in a future implementation.
+4. We should consider changing the order of arguments in a future design (callback and additional arguments last).
+This can be done in a redesign were we provide additional information about the error location as well.
+5. Generalized callback with variadic arguments.

+## Expects and Ensures
+Deactivation in Release mode must be possible.
+It should be possible to leave them active in Release Mode as well if desired.

+## cxx::expected
+1. It may be worth to consider renaming cxx::expected to cxx::result in the future, which is more in line with languages such as *Rust* and conveys the meaning more clearly.
+2. Improve monadic error  handling to allow for pipelining: